 g.
 Safety during Clinical Rotations.

 When at clinical rotations, students are governed by rules, regulations, and protocols of the clinical site.
 In addition, students are subject to random drug testing and/or additional background checks per the site's request, which would be at the expense of the student.
-Pennsylvania may also require additional items be completed h.
-Communicable Disease Policy.
+Pennsylvania may also require additional items be completed.
+Students are required to introduce his/herself as a student and seek out two forms of patient identification (i.e., name and date of birth) prior to working with the patient.